 - 1) Residents are instructed not to bring L.P.G cylinders into block.
 This information is contained within the tenants' handbook. - 2) The tenancy conditions, Section 7 Condition 5.6 stipulates "If you live in a flat or maisonette, you, people living with you and any visitors to your property must not keep or use paraffin oil, petrol, bottled gas appliances or any other explosive, FLAMMABLE, or dangerous material in the property.
-This restriction also applies to any storage facility situated in or attached to the block, which has been provided for your use." - 3) No Flammable liquids stored on site by Caretakers / Cleaners. - 4) Most store/service cupboards are kept locked; these doors were in good condition at the time of the assessment. - 5) As per tenancy agreements, flammable liquids or gas cylinders should not be stored on site.
+This restriction also applies to any storage facility situated in or attached to the block, which has been provided for your use." - 3) No Flammable liquids stored on site by Caretakers / Cleaners.
+However, see observations. - 4) Most store/service cupboards are kept locked, these doors were in good condition at the time of the assessment. - 5) As per tenancy agreements, flammable liquids or gas cylinders should not be stored on site. - 6) At the time of the assessment excessive amounts of storage were observed in the storage cupboard between flats 5 and 6.
+This storage should be significantly reduced and maintained approximately 1 meter away from the electrical equipment at high level in this storage cupboard.
+The cupboard should be kept locked secure.
+An email to the Housing Officer was sent with a requirement for resolution of this issue.

-Additional Control Measures.
-Fire Risk Assessment - Action Plan
+SectionAdditional Control Measures.19Fire Risk Assessment - Action Plan